MobileFirstLLC/shortcuts-for-chrome/docs/api.md

 ## Background
 This module is responsible for setting up all event handlers and actions that happen in the background context of the extension.

-Currently this module sets up extension context menu.
+Currently, this module sets up extension context menu.
 Instantiate `new Background()` to enable this functionality.